trabianmatt/central-ledger/central-ledger-documentation.md

 ```

 #### Get a charge quote
-Get a list of charge quotes for a given amount
+Get a list of charge quotes for a given amount, that the sender would be responsible for paying

 ##### HTTP Request
 `POST http://central-ledger/charges/quote`